P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Quantization Framework

 \subsection{Activation Quantization}

 Similar to the key cache, activations are also known to exhibit outlier channels~\cite{llm-int8}, which makes standard integer quantization error-prone.
 To reduce the quantization error of integer activations, prior works mainly leverage two techniques to suppress outliers.
-The first is Hadamard transformation, which applies a Hadamard rotation matrix to activations before performing quantization~\cite{quarot}.
-However, the online Hadamard transformation can bring considerable runtime overhead due to additional memory access and matrix operations~\cite{ecco}.
+The first is Hadamard transformation, which applies a Hadamard rotation matrix to activations before performing quantization~\cite{quarot, spinquant}.
+However, the online Hadamard transformation can bring considerable runtime overhead~\cite{ecco}.
 The second is smoothing, which migrates the quantization difficulty of outlier activation channels to the corresponding weight channels~\cite{smoothquant}.
 Unfortunately, the migration of quantization difficulty can significantly increase the error of low-precision weights.

 To address these issues, we propose leveraging an 8-bit format that remains well-suited for activations even in the presence of outliers.
-Inspired by prior studies~\cite{zeroq_fp, fp8_vs_int8}, we explore \textit{FP8} as an alternative format for activation quantization without Hadamard transformation and smoothing.
+Inspired by prior studies~\cite{zeroq_fp, fp8_vs_int8}, we explore \texttt{FP8} as an alternative format for activation quantization without Hadamard transformation and smoothing.
 We find that the standard \texttt{FP8-E4M3} format can achieve near-lossless accuracy for quantizing activations, owing to its wide numerical range.
 Table~\ref{tab:a_dtype} shows the perplexity of per-token activation quantization using \texttt{FP8-E4M3} and SmoothQuant-based~\cite{smoothquant} \texttt{INT8}.
 SmoothQuant causes large perplexity loss under 4-bit weights.
 This is expected, because weights are already difficult to quantize at 4 bits, yet SmoothQuant migrates additional difficulty to weights.
 On the other hand, \texttt{FP8-E4M3} significantly outperforms SmoothQuant as its large numerical range can accommodate outliers without affecting weight quantization.